lukexyz/CraftVision/README.md

 Ever accidentally enjoyed a sub-standard beverage?
 Ever wondered whether your premium IPA was fresh and delicious — or simply your brain trying to desperately justify the exuberant asking price?
 Well, fear no longer.

 Now with the wisdom of the crowd, you too can calibrate a uniquely typical palette for craft brews, with _CraftVision_.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Identify craft beers that pass the Critic's judgement` ★★★★★
+`Identify craft beers that pass the Critic's judgement` ★★★★★

 ## Methodology